vk-cs/docs-public/docs/en/dbs/dbaas/instructions/managing-extensions/managing-extensions.md

 1. Click on the icon ![Pencil](./assets/pencil-icon.svg "inline") in the extension line whose parameters you want to change.
 1. Change the extension settings.
 1. Click the **Save** button.

+## Deleting the extension

+Deleting extensions is not available in the VK Cloud platform.

+{note:warn}

+Deleting extensions using alternative methods does not guarantee database instance stability.

+{/note}